kong-pingfan/afuera.github.io/index.md

-## Afuera: Automatically Document Android Framework APIs for Unchecked Exceptions.
+## Afuera: Automatically Documenting Android Framework APIs for Unchecked Exceptions.

 ### WorkFlow
    The Overall Approach of Afuera.